ChiranjibKar/ChiranjibKar/README.md

-- 👀 I’m interested in AI/ML, UI/UX designing and IoT.
+- 👀 I’m interested in AI/ML, Gen AI and IoT.
 - 🌱 I’m currently learning Python programming for AI/ML.
 - 💞️ I’m learning everyday new skills to enhance myself further.
 - 📫 To reach me mail me at karchiranjib98@gmail.com